RamBITS-AI/ArtificialNeuralNetwork/README.md

 ![](sigmoid.png)

-The Dataset has samples with 2 features each.
+The Dataset has samples with 3 features each.

 ![](NeuralNetwork.png)

 # Objective
-Define and implement a NN that predicts classes for a test set with decently accurate results.
+Define and implement an Object-Oriented Deep Neural Network Framework (capable of implementing DNNs with multiple hidden layers) that predicts classes for a test set with decently accurate results.

 Implement Back propagation algorithm to update weights.